maxnd/mxMarkEdit/README.md

 When a `.cvs` file is loaded, the grid is not automatically shown, but in the status bar at the bottom, after the name of the `.md` file, it's shown the label `& .csv`, to alert the user that there are some data inside the grid.

 In the grid, it’s possible to select more cells dragging the mouse or holding the `Shift` key and pressing the arrow keys.
 The selected text can be copied in the clipboard and pasted in another position of the grid or in a document, or deleted.
-See below for the shortcuts useful to to that.
+It's possibile also to paste some data copied from a spreadsheet like Excel or Numbers.
+See below for the shortcuts useful to do that.

 At the bottom, there’s the `Find` field useful to search for data contained in the grid.
 Type within it the text to be found and press `Return` or the shortcut `Meta + G` to select the following cell after the current one in just the current field (column) of the current table that contains that text.
 Anyway, if the selected column is the first, containing the table names, the search will look for the following table names.
 The search is case insensitive.
 To continue the search, select again the field and press `Return`, or use the shortcut `Meta + G` when the grid is focused.